-Municipal Audit Committee Recommendations 3rd Co ommittee recommendations during 2022/2023 Recommendations adopted (enter Yes) If not adopted (provide explanation) engagements and going forward and will be open to engagements with the AGSA, however on the legal related matters there was an agreement that management will be susceptible to follow laws and regulations and on areas where AGSA and Management can engage and find flexibility.
-AGSA responded with an emphasis that should there be disagreements with Management there is escalation methods outlined in the engagement letter and audit strategy document and also the use of platforms such as audit steering committee meetings to deliberate on matters that will come out during and should there be differences it may enable early detection and to deal with issues as they arise, AGSA outlined that they will be very strict and will be granting management one opportunity in making corrections to the financial statements and the Annual Performance Report and that the opportunity granted by AGSA should be used wisely that all adjustments that will need to be processed are done correct and accurately, And that There seems to be an overreliance from the audites where audit process keeps on picking up issues and get corrected the quality process from the audit perspective is compromised and for the current year there will be instances where management may not be granted second opportunity to make corrections and that there was a letter shared by AGSA to Management on the day indicating those instances where AGSA might have identified significant internal control deficiency reported in the current and previous years and for these reasons AGSA might not be granting opportunities to management.
-AC made emphasis that the management should avoid unnecessary disputes and make upfront disclosures where they are having challenges for whatever the reason may be and to give AGSA comfort that whatever that AGSA will test they will both come out with the same conclusion.
-AC, requested AGSA and Management to be close to the process to ty and resolve issues as they arise and should not wait until the end of the process to address issues AC
+01 3rd Committee recommendations during 2022/2023 Recommendations adopted (enter Yes) If not adopted (provide explanation) is seriously constrained Management responded and confirmed that they can foresee further engagements and going forward and will be open to engagements with the AGSA, however on the legal related matters there was an agreement that management will be susceptible to follow laws and regulations and on areas where AGSA and Management can engage and find flexibility.
+AGSA responded with an emphasis that should there be disagreements with Management there is escalation methods outlined in the engagement letter and audit strategy document and also the use of platforms such as audit stering committee meetings to deliberate on matters that will come out during and should there be differences it may enable early detection and to deal with issues as they arise, AGSA outlined that they will be very strict and will be granting management one opportunity in making corrections to the financial statements and the Annual Performance Report and that the opportunity granted by AGSA should be used wisely that all adjustments that will need to be processed are done correct and accurately.
+And that There seems to be an overreliance from the auditees where audit process keeps on picking up issues and get corrected the quality process from the audit perspective is compromised and for the current year there will be instances where management may not be granted second opportunity to make corrections and that the monagement should avoid unnecessary disputes and make upfront disclosures where AGSA might have identified significant internal control deficiency reported in the current and previous years and for these reasons AGSA might not be granting opportunities to management.
+AC made emphasis that the management should avoid unnecessary disputes and make upfront disclosures where they are having challenges for whatever the reason may be and to give AGSA confort that whatever that AGSA will test the will both come out with the same conclusion.
+AC,